Top travel tips

 1. Do your research

 Before starting with us, research the best method of transport for you.
-If you’re studying at our city campus, you have Leeds Railway station 10-15minutes walk away and bus stops right outside our Portland building.
-Our Headingley campus also has great links, with Headingley Railway station a 15-20 minute walk through Beckett’s park.
-This campus is just off Otley Road, a major road link from the outskirts of Leeds into the city centre, offering a number of bus links available to you.
+If you’re studying at our City campus, you have Leeds train station 10-15 minutes walk away and bus stops right outside our Portland building.
+Our Headingley campus also has great links, with Headingley train station a 15-20 minute walk through Beckett’s park.
+Headingley campus is just off Otley Road, a major road link from the outskirts of Leeds into the city centre, offering a number of bus links available to you.

 2. Don't miss out on discounts

 Are you getting public transport?
 Take advantage of the Young Persons Rail card or the WY Metro student card where you can get up to 44% discount off your travel costs.
 Mature students find out if you are eligible for the new digital-only 'Millennial' 26-30 Railcard!

 3. Download an app

 To make your journey easier, download the travel companies app (Arriva and First Group).
 You can buy your travel tickets through their apps and also get live disruption updates and journey planning advice.

 If you’re using public transport, make use of the commute.
 You can read online journal articles or chapters from your reading lists and check through lecture notes.